Audio CDs & Music: American Labor History and Protest Songs

 'Fire on Pier 32' Soundtrack

-Six of the 10 songs featured on this webpage are included in both the Audio CDs and Video DVD of the play, 'Fire on Pier 32.'
+Six of the 10 songs featured on this webpage are included in the Video DVD of the play, 'Fire on Pier 32.'
 All 10 of the songs—with further enhanced musical arrangements, instrumentation, and chorus—are performed in the full musical, "1934."

 Labor Songs